Whether your goal is to become a bookkeeper or your eyes are set on the CPA license, admission into the best accounting programs can be competitive.

 Once you have fulfilled your state’s CPA educational requirements (including compulsory courses), you will have to pass the CPA exam as well as an ethics examination.
 You will also have to acquire a certain amount of accounting experience (1-2 years) before you can become a licensed CPA.

 An alternative certification that you can obtain is CFP (Certified Financial Planner).
 To achieve this, you will need to hold a Bachelor’s degree or higher and to pass the CFP exam, which requires knowledge of a wide range of financial planning topics.
 You must also acquire three years of professional experience in financial planning.
+Student’s who use a top CFP review course definitely have an advantage and leg up on their peers.

 If you hold any other CFP-board approved designation (including PhD in business and CPA) you are entitled to sit for the CFP exam regardless of other requirements.